CIM Digital Summit: key takeaways

 Closing the summit, Tracey Follows, founder of Futuremade, gave delegates a glimpse into the future of marketing.
 She began by stating that “there are already pockets of the future in the present; the question is what will actually become mainstream”.

 Follows predicted the development of more advanced ‘haptic’ interfaces between humans and technology.
 She also outlined recent attempts to study customers’ emotional engagement with advertising on a biochemical level.
 The implication is that content could be adjusted at the time customers are experiencing it, to get a more effective response.

 She also forecasted that the health and well-being sector was likely to grow 17% in the next five years to be worth £668bn.
 This would be driven by a new generation, who are taking more care of their bodies and minds, and, for example, drinking less alcohol then their parents.
 “Health and well-being are baked-in to 21st century thinking,” she said.
 If marketers are to engage Generation Z and beyond, appealing to such attitudes needs to become a priority.

-To learn more about building a resilient digital strategy, explore our Level 6 Digital Strategy course.Back to all
+To learn more about building a resilient digital strategy, explore our Level 6 digital marketing qualification.Back to all